Flaxman Low

 Flaxman Low is a fictional character created by British authors Hesketh Hesketh-Prichard and his mother, Kate O'Brien Ryall Prichard, published under the pseudonyms "H. Heron" and "E. Heron".
-Low is credited with being the first psychic detective of fiction, and appears in a series of short stories.
+Low is credited with being one of the first occult detectives in fiction, and appears in a series of twelve short stories, first published from 1898 to 1899.

 Description

-Flaxman Low is a pseudonym for "one of the leading scientists of the" Victorian era, whose real name is not disclosed in the stories.
-He was an accomplished athlete in his youth and has turned his interests to a scientific study of the occult.
+In the fictional stories, Flaxman Low is a pseudonym for "one of the leading scientists of the" Victorian era," whose real name is not disclosed.
+He is described as having been an accomplished athlete in his youth who turned his interests to a scientific study of the occult.

 Stories

-From 1898-1899 press baron Cyril Arthur Pearson published six Flaxman Low stories in his monthly Pearson's Magazine, though the authors were disconcerted to find the tales promoted by Pearson as "real".
+From 1898 to 1899, press baron Cyril Arthur Pearson published six Flaxman Low stories in his monthly Pearson's Magazine, though the authors were disconcerted to find the tales promoted by Pearson as "real".
 The collected work was published as Ghosts: Being the Experiences of Flaxman Low in 1899.